CatX711/GreetLang/GreetlangPlus.md

 <br />

-Surrounding a variable name in curly brackets and an exclemation mark tells the GL+ compiler that we want to put a variable in that position.
+Surrounding a variable name in curly brackets and an exclamation mark tells the GL+ compiler that we want to put a variable in that position.
 When doing this, you won't have to worry about converting the number to a string, or any nonsense like that, the lovely GL+ compiler automatically does it for you.
 Thanks GL+ compiler!

 <br />
 <br />